psypherium/SpeedrunnerSuperTuxKart/README.md

 - That last one is a joke

-### SSTK-M(P) {SpeedrunnerSuperTuxKart - Modern edition (PsyFork)} 1.0.0.0 Feature Plans:
+### STK-M(P) {SuperTuxKart - Modern edition (PsyFork)} 1.0.0.0 Feature Plans:
 - Replace all .OGG files with 192khtz .OPUS CC4.0 techno (except the Hacienda song)
-- music from psypherium, also planning to negotiate fully open licensing arrangements from various underground artists (binaerpilot?
-HoQ?)
+- music from psypherium, also planning to negotiate fully open licensing arrangements from various underground artists (binaerpilot? (stk-enterprise) HoQ? (cornfield Crossing)

 <br><br><br>